b---c/oauth-token-bff/main.md

 An important aspect of apps running in the user agent is their reliance on API, served from the app's own backend component or from third party providers on disparate domains.
 Whenever those API are secured according to the (OAuth2 Bearer Token Usage)[@!RFC6750], the user agent app needs to obtain suitable access tokens: however, the task of implementing an OAuth2 [@!RFC6749] client executing in a user agent is complicated by the many security challenges inherent in the browser platform.
 The original OAuth2 [@!RFC6749] provided guidance dedicated to user agent apps in section 4.2, via the implicit grant.
 The approach proved to suffer from too many challenges, however, leading subsequent documents (such as the OAuth2 security BCP and OAuth2.1) to recommend a more secure approach based on the authorization code grant with PKCE, and relying on additional security measures such as refresh token rotation and sender constraint.
 TODO fix the references/language
 Even the new guidance doesn't entirely eliminate some of the inherent risks of implementing an OAuth2 client in a user agent.
 For example, offering an acceptable experience for continuous use of the app typically requires to persist tokens in local storage or to use development patterns that are too complex for the average developer to implement effectively.
 In the attempt to avoid those limitations, developers are increasingly pusuing approaches where their backend components (when available) play a more active role.
 For example, there are many solutions where the backend takes care of obtaining tokens from the authorization server, using classic confidential client grants, and provides a facade for every API the frontend needs to invoke: in that way, the frontend can simply call the API via facade, securing communications with its backend using mainstream methods such as any cookie based web sign on technology.
 That approach is not always viable, as in the absence of reverse proxy deployments the creation and maintenance of a facade for multiple API can be expensive.
-As a result, is is increasibly common practice to use a simpler solution: rely on the backend component for obtaining tokens from the authorization server, and sending back to the frontend the resuling access tokens for direct frontend to API communication.
+As a result, is is increasingly common practice to use a simpler solution: rely on the backend component for obtaining tokens from the authorization server, and sending back to the frontend the resulting access tokens for direct frontend to API communication.
 As long as the mechanism used for transmitting tokens from the backend to the frontend is secure, the approach is viable: however leaving the details of its implementation to every application and stack developer results in the impossibility to have frontend and backend development stacks to interoperate out of the box.
 Furthermore, there are a number of security considerations that, if disregarded in the implementation of the pattern, might lead to elevation of privilege attacks and other challenges.
 This documents provides detailed guidance on how to implement the pattern in which a frontend component can delegate token acquisition to its backend component.
 By offering precise guidance on details such as endpoints and messages format for each operation, this specification will allow developers to create and consume off the shelf components that will easily interoperate and easily mix and match different frontend and backend SDKs, making it possible to author single page apps consuming API on arbitrary domains without suffering any of the security compromises normally associated to a frontend-only approach.
 Given that the pattern described here does not provide any artifact that the frontend can use to obtain session information such as user attributes, something traditional approaches to user agent apps developent do afford, this document also provides a mechanism for the frontend to obtain session information from the backend.